API Reference · v1

 What you get

-• A tweet ID and embed URL for every matched clip (you display the official X embed).
+• A tweet ID and embed URL for every matched clip.
+You render the official X embed.

 • A structured match object linking the clip to an exact play: period, game clock, player, action type, score, and more.